1.2 Two meanings of ‘critical’

 Sonia: I can see some truth in this.
 I interview job applicants now and then.
 My experience is that core skills (reading, writing, math) are in decline.
 I had to explain the difference between mean and median to a college graduate the other day.
 I wouldn’t generalise my experience to a whole generation, but one certainly does see more and more articles like this one.

-How would you describe the attitude of the writer of Text 1?
-Choose one of the options below.
+How would you describe the attitude of the writer of Text 1 from these options?

 Answer

-How would you describe the attitude of the writer of Text 2?
-Click on one of the options below.
+How would you describe the attitude of the writer of Text 2 from these options?

 Answer

-(c/d) The writer of Text 2 is reasonable: words such as My experience is that… and I wouldn’t generalise my experience to a whole generation, but… show that, while drawing on her opinion to support the author of Extract 1, this writer can also see that he is making a sweeping generalisation.
+Phrases like My experience is that… and I wouldn’t generalise my experience to a whole generation, but… typify a reasonable response.
+They show that, while drawing on her opinion to support the author of Extract 1, Sonia can also see that he is making a sweeping generalisation.

 Comment